nirajan-mandal/Nirajan_Portfolio/README.md

 ## Bio

-Nirajan receiced his Ph.D. in Physics from Purdue University, Indiana.
-He received B.A. in Physics and Mathematics with concentration in scientific computing from Kenyon College, Ohio.
+Nirajan received his Ph.D. in Physics from Purdue University, Indiana.
+He completed his B.A. in Physics and Mathematics with concentration in Scientific Computing from Kenyon College, Ohio.
 He is currenlty working as a process engineer with the CMP (Chemical Mechanical Planarization) team at the Intel Corporation, Oregon.

 ## Projects